Whig history: In science

 It has been argued that the historiography of science is "riddled with Whiggish history".
 Like other whig histories, whig history of science tends to divide historical actors into "good guys" who are on the side of truth (as is now known), and "bad guys" who opposed the emergence of these truths because of ignorance or bias.
 Science is seen as emerging from "a series of victories over pre-scientific thinking".
-From this whiggish perspective, Ptolemy would be criticized because his astronomical system placed the Earth at the center of the universe while Aristarchus would be praised because he placed the Sun at the center of the solar system.
-This kind of evaluation ignores historical background and the evidence that was available at a particular time: Did Aristarchus have evidence to support his idea that the Sun was at the center?
-Were there good reasons to reject Ptolemy's system before the sixteenth century?

 The writing of Whig history of science is especially found in the writings of scientists and general historians, while this whiggish tendency is commonly opposed by professional historians of science.
 Nicholas Jardine describes the changing attitude to whiggishness this way:

 By the mid-1970s, it had become commonplace among historians of science to employ the terms "Whig" and "Whiggish", often accompanied by one or more of "hagiographic", "internalist", "triumphalist", even "positivist", to denigrate grand narratives of scientific progress.
 At one level there is, indeed, an obvious parallel with the attacks on Whig constitutional history in the opening decades of the century.
 For, as P. B. M. Blaas has shown, those earlier attacks were part and parcel of a more general onslaught in the name of an autonomous, professional and scientific history, on popular, partisan and moralising historiography.
-Similarly, ...
 For post-WWII champions of the newly professionalized history of science the targets were quite different.
 Above all, they were out to establish a critical distance between the history of science and the teaching and promotion of the sciences.
 In particular, they were suspicious of the grand celebratory and didactic narratives of scientific discovery and progress that had proliferated in the inter-war years.

 More recently, some scholars have argued that Whig history is essential to the history of science.
 At one level, "the very term 'the history of science' has itself profoundly Whiggish implications.
 One may be reasonably clear what 'science' means in the 19th century and most of the 18th century.
 In the 17th century 'science' has very different meaning.
 Chemistry, for example, was then inextricably mixed up with alchemy.
 Before the 17th century dissecting out such a thing as 'science' in anything like the modern sense of the term involves profound distortions."
 The science historians' rejection of whiggishness has been criticised by some scientists for failing to appreciate "the temporal depth of scientific research".